+The public consultation was carried out at two levels.
+One before preparation of the project and EIA report in order to capture the public perception about the project, identification of issues in the area and their expectations with the project.
+The second level consultation was carried out after preparation of the EIA study.
 The discussion process established for the project has employed a range of formal consultative tools including in depth interviews with key informants and on-site Focus Group Discussion and meetings.
 The enactment of participation and consultation with villagers en-route has been done at various locations along the project corridor.

-8.1.3.1 Local/Village level discussion
+8.1.3.1 First Level Consultation:

-These discussions were held along the corridor of impact of the project road to inform people about the purpose and preliminary design of the project.
+First level consultations were held along the corridor of impact of the project road to inform people about the purpose and preliminary design of the project.
+An Environmental questionnaire given in Annexure 8.1 is used during public consultation along the project road.
 These discussions were carried out to identify:

-- Specific social and environmental issues

-- Extent of likely impact due to the project
+- Specific social and environmental issues - Extent of likely impact due to the project

-- Expectation and reservations of people towards project; and

-- Resettlement and rehabilitation options.
+- Expectation and reservations of people towards project; and - Resettlement and rehabilitation options.